 - You generally cannot introduce new evidence on appeal.

-For help or questions regarding filing construction differing site condition claims, call our government claims attorneys at 1-866-601-5518.
+For help with filing for additional costs, submitting an equitable adjustment or questions regarding filing unforeseen construction differing site conditions claims under FAR 52.236-2, call our government claims attorneys at 1-866-601-5518.
 FREE INITIAL CONSULTATION.